-Cruise ships berthed in Lyttelton Port before the earthquakes but since then, due to damage to the Cashin Quay 2 wharf, only those ships small enough to berth within the Inner Harbour visit Lyttelton.
+Cruise ships berthed in Lyttelton Port before the earthquakes but since then, due to damage to the Cashin Quay 2 wharf which served the cruise ships prior to the earthquakes, only those ships small enough to berth within the Inner Harbour visit Lyttelton.
 The larger ships have been diverted to Akaroa Harbour, but it also has limits to the size of ships it can service.
 A new purpose-built facility will be needed if the larger cruise ships are to return to Lyttelton.
-It may also be beneficial to consider the viability of temporary or transitional facilities to enable larger cruise ships to berth at Lyttelton in the short term.